roysubs/custom_bash/README.md

 The following is the full syntax for all steps for an Ubuntu distro (Ubuntu partnered with Microsoft for the WSL project so their images are probably the most stable).
 Note that each distro is an independent VM (running on Hyper-V), but they are completely managed by the OS and so have almost instant start times.
 WSL VM folders (before making changes and installing software) are usually around 1 GB per instance:

 \# Install WSL using DISM
+Note: If you're running version 2004 of Windows 10 or later with all the latest optional updates,
+WSL can now be setup with a single command.
+Inside a PowerShell window simply type:
+`wsl --install              # Just install WSL`
+`wsl --install -d Ubuntu    # Install WSL and a named distribution (-d = --distribution)`
+`wsl --install -d Debian    # Install WSL and a named distribution (-d = --distribution)`
+`wsl --list --online        # Show compact and friendly names for available distributions`
+`Current wsl --install -d: Ubuntu, Debian, kali-linux, openSUSE-42, SLES-12, Ubuntu-16.04, Ubuntu-18.04, Ubuntu-20.04`
-`dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
+`# Deprecated: dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
-`dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
+`# Deprecated: dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
-\# Must reboot before using a distro (first setting defaults to v2)
+`# Deprecated: iwr -Uri https://aka.ms/wslubuntu2004 -OutFile Ubuntu.appx -UseBasicParsing`
+`# Deprecated: Add-AppxPackage .\Ubuntu.appx`
+`# Install Location: C:\Program Files\WindowsApps\CanonicalGroupLimited.Ubuntu20.04onWindows_2004.2020.812.0_x64__79rhkp1fndgsc`
 `wsl --set-default-version 2`
-`iwr -Uri https://aka.ms/wslubuntu2004 -OutFile Ubuntu.appx -UseBasicParsing`
-`Add-AppxPackage .\Ubuntu.appx`
-\# Will install to:
-`C:\Program Files\WindowsApps\CanonicalGroupLimited.Ubuntu20.04onWindows_2004.2020.812.0_x64__79rhkp1fndgsc`
 \# Note that `C:\Program Files\WindowsApps` is quite security-restricted, cannot enter easily even as Admin.
 \# Also, this all bloats the system drive, so I normally move WSL distros to `D:\WSL\<distro-name>` (and can port distros to other systems in this way also):
 `md D:\WSL\Ubuntu`